k98kurz/CRDTs/docs/causaltree.md

 #### `read_full(/, *, inject: dict = {}) -> tuple[CTDataWrapper]:`

-Return the full, eventually consistent list of items with tombstones and complete DataWrapperProtocols rather than the underlying values.
-Use this for preparing deletion updates -- only a DataWrapperProtocol can be used for delete.
+Return the full, eventually consistent list of items with tombstones and complete CTDataWrappers rather than just the underlying values.
+Use this for preparing deletion updates -- only a CTDataWrapper can be used for delete.

 #### `read_excluded(/, *, inject: dict = {}) -> list[CTDataWrapper]:`